xXPinkmagicXx/icml_2019_state_abstraction/README.md

 - experiments/simple_rl : this is the simple_rl repo https://github.com/david-abel/simple_rl
 - mac/ : This contains the mean actor critic implementation
 - requirements.txt : the requirements for running the code
+- run.py : this file trains a policy and run learning experiment

 # README for icml_2019_state_abstraction